bitstadium/HockeySDK-Windows/README.md

 The HockeySDK for Windows allows users to send crash reports right from within the application.
 When your app crashes, a file with basic information about the environment (device type, OS version, etc.), the reason and the stacktrace of the exception is created.
-The next time the user starts the app, he is asked to send the crash data to the developer.
-If he confirms the dialog, the crash log is sent to HockeyApp and then the file deleted from the device.
+The next time the user starts the app, the crash log is sent to HockeyApp and then the file deleted from the device.

-Furthermore it wraps the necessary api calls for sending feedback information to the platform.

 ## Features & Installation via Nuget